JuanSapriza/ml-project-2-regularlostfunctions/README.md

 To choose a baseline publication we applied the following criteria:
 * Performs epileptic seizure detection based on scalp EEG.
-* ML approach.
+* Uses a ML approach.
-* Validated on one of the framework's databases.
+* Validated on one of the benchmark's datasets.
 * Available code.

 Based on those points we chose: